All Episodes

 You know what?

-I mean, we here we we just elected somebody that's destroying the domestic energy sector of this country.
+I mean, here we just elected somebody that's destroying the domestic energy sector of this country.

-Energy independence, drill for our own oil, uh, become independent from foreign sources and and therefore tumult and chaos in the Middle East, other parts of the world where we get oil didn't matter.
+We just, it's, and the things that she thought would magically work, energy independence, drill for our own oil, become independent from foreign sources and therefore tumult and chaos in the Middle East, other parts of the world where we get oil, Didn't matter.

 And there's a reason why it doesn't matter.

-Because no matter what, Obama's gonna make sure they've got gas, unless there's a hurricane.
+Because no matter what, Obama's going to make sure they've got gasoline, unless there's a hurricane.

 He really does want to work with the other side.